Atomic nucleus: Nuclear models

+Cluster model

+The cluster model describes the nucleus as a molecule-like collection of proton-neutron groups (e.g., alpha particles) with one or more valence neutrons occupying molecular orbitals.

 Liquid drop model

 Early models of the nucleus viewed the nucleus as a rotating liquid drop.
 In this model, the trade-off of long-range electromagnetic forces and relatively short-range nuclear forces, together cause behavior which resembled surface tension forces in liquid drops of different sizes.
 This formula is successful at explaining many important phenomena of nuclei, such as their changing amounts of binding energy as their size and composition changes (see semi-empirical mass formula), but it does not explain the special stability which occurs when nuclei have special "magic numbers" of protons or neutrons.

 The terms in the semi-empirical mass formula, which can be used to approximate the binding energy of many nuclei, are considered as the sum of five types of energies (see below).
 Then the picture of a nucleus as a drop of incompressible liquid roughly accounts for the observed variation of binding energy of the nucleus:

 Volume energy.
 When an assembly of nucleons of the same size is packed together into the smallest volume, each interior nucleon has a certain number of other nucleons in contact with it.
 So, this nuclear energy is proportional to the volume.

 Surface energy.
 A nucleon at the surface of a nucleus interacts with fewer other nucleons than one in the interior of the nucleus and hence its binding energy is less.
 This surface energy term takes that into account and is therefore negative and is proportional to the surface area.

 Coulomb energy.
 The electric repulsion between each pair of protons in a nucleus contributes toward decreasing its binding energy.

 Asymmetry energy (also called Pauli Energy).
 An energy associated with the Pauli exclusion principle.
 Were it not for the Coulomb energy, the most stable form of nuclear matter would have the same number of neutrons as protons, since unequal numbers of neutrons and protons imply filling higher energy levels for one type of particle, while leaving lower energy levels vacant for the other type.

 Pairing energy.
 An energy which is a correction term that arises from the tendency of proton pairs and neutron pairs to occur.
 An even number of particles is more stable than an odd number.